QuiiBz/next-international/packages/next-international/README.md

 ### Rewrite the URL to hide the locale

-You might have noticed that by default, next-international shows the locale in the URL (e.g `/en/products`).
+You might have noticed that by default, next-international redirects and shows the locale in the URL (e.g `/en/products`).
 This is helpful for users, but you can transparently rewrite the URL to hide the locale (e.g `/products`).

 Navigate to the `middleware.ts` file and set the `urlMappingStrategy` to `rewrite` (the default is `redirect`):